PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 |locale|Locale|the locale, the default locale is Locale.ENGLISH, the language of message and errors in return object depend on locale|

-### Create terminalApk
+### Push apk

-Create terminalApk API allow the thirdparty system create a terminalApk.
+Push apk API allow the thirdparty system push a apk to terminal.

 **API**